Pakistan's embattled PM ousted in no-confidence vote

 “You have to come out to protect your own future.
 It is you who have to protect your democracy, your sovereignty and your independence. … This is your duty,” he said.
 “I will not accept an imposed government.”

-Khan’s options are limited and should he see a big turnout in support, he may try to keep the momentum of street protests as a way to pressure Parliament to dissolve and go to early elections.
+Khan’s insistence there is U.S. involvement in attempts to oust him also exploits a deep-seated mistrust among many in Pakistan of U.S. intentions, particularly following 9/11.

+Washington has often berated Pakistan for doing too little to fight Islamic militants, even as thousands of Pakistanis have died at their hands and the army has lost more than 5,000 soldiers.
+Pakistan has been attacked for aiding Afghanistan’s Taliban insurgents while also being asked to bring them to the peace table.

-A no-confidence vote loss for Khan on Saturday would bring to power some unlikely partners.
+The no-confidence vote loss for Khan brings to power some unlikely partners.

 Among them is a radically religious party that runs scores of religious schools.
 The Jamiat-e-Ulema-Islam, or Assembly of Clerics, teaches a deeply conservative brand of Islam in its schools.
 Many of Afghanistan’s Taliban and Pakistan’s own homegrown violent Taliban graduated from JUI schools.